 3. If the test case was already recorded twice, then StresStimulus will automatically find a matching test case and matching session.
 The matching test case will be selected in the Test Case drop-down as

 <Current Test Case> - Compare (b).
 The corresponding session (c) will also be selected.
 While test cases recorded twice are similar, they are not identical.
 Therefore the session number will not necessarily match, but the session content will.
 If the session is not selected, select it manually.
 Then click OK (d).

 4. The Compare Session inspector will open in a separate tab.
 The original session will be on the left, secondary session will be on the right.
 Compare the two recorded requests, and pay attention to the differences.
 Usually, these differences point out the dynamic parameters that need to be created.
 To quickly traverse through the differences, repeatedly click Highlight the Next Difference (e) on the toolbar.
 In the example shown in the screenshot above, the first value of the parameter openFormIds was recorded as 40F (f).
 The second time the same value was recorded as A59 (g).
 This is an indication that this parameter is dynamic.
 There are three possibilities:

 - the dynamic value is already auto-correlated

-6. Create an Extractor dialog that will appear with the dynamic value highlighted (k).
-Continue creating the extractor, as described in the Extractors section.
+6. Create Extractor dialog will appear with the dynamic value highlighted (k).
+Continue creating the extractor as described in the Extractors section.